 "Polk’s America" Lecture Series

-Dr. James Senefeld, a retired English professor from Columbia State Community College history professor Dr. Barry Gidcomb will present the free public program "The Underground Railroad, the Fugitive Slave Law, and the Rending of a Nation" at 7 p.m. at St. Peter's Episcopal Church adjacent to the Polk Sisters' House.
+Dr. James Senefeld, a retired English professor from Columbia State Community College, will present the free public program "The Journey to Becoming Mark Twain" at 7 p.m. at St. Peter's Episcopal Church adjacent to the Polk Sisters' House.